 If you’ve ever spent more than 20 minutes in a car with me, I’ve probably asked you something along the lines of “If you were a flavor of popcorn, which flavor would you be?”
 My answer: Taco Popcorn.

-This lightly spicy Taco Popcorn with chili and lime is my submission for the quiz.
-If you love foods with a Tex-Mex twist, I know you’ll groove with it too.
+If you love foods with a Tex-Mex twist, I know you’ll love this lightly spicy taco popcorn too.

 For a touch of brightness, I added fresh lime zest, which ended up being one of my favorite parts.

 Finally, to give the taco cheese popcorn its “cheesy” taste, I topped it with a sprinkle of nutritional yeast, which sounds weird and scary but is actually delicious and high in B vitamins and other nutrients.

 Combine its benefits with the fact that popcorn is naturally low calorie and 100% whole grain, and you have one seriously satisfying, healthy munchie.

 “Thanks for this easy and delicious recipe.
 My foodie and picky eater friends both enjoyed this one!!”— Jordan —

 If you’ve never popped your own fresh popcorn, you’ll be pleasantly surprised by how easy it is.

 One tablespoon of oil and a few minutes on the stove are all you need for perfect, fluffy popcorn that you can flavor any which way.

 - Popcorn Kernels.
 Once you’ve made these taco seasoned popcorn kernels at home, you’ll never want the store-bought kind again.
 Popcorn is rich in fiber, making it a filling and relatively healthy snack option.